 It took centuries to complete the construction of this magnificent cathedral, exactly from 1421 till 1893!
 Built according to the Gothic style and of sandstone, it’s said that the cathedral style influenced the architecture trend of whole of Bern.

 This three-aisled, pillared basilica, contains several attractions.
-In its main entrance is displayed the Last Judgment, featuring stunning wood and stone sculptures.
+Main entrance displays the Last Judgment, featuring stunning wood and stone sculptures.
 The stained glass are a feat to the eyes, ornamented with numerous religious symbols and imagery.
 The most standing out of which is the Dance of Death by Niklaus Manuel with its 20 scenes.
 A magnificent Baroque organ, with 5,404 pipes, and elegant modern stained glass stands in the south aisle.

-For those who are fit enough, try to climb the 254 steps of the bell tower till its viewing platform.
+For the fit ones, try to climb the 254 steps of the bell tower till its viewing platform.
 If you still have some breath, the view from there will take it away, with a wonderful panorama over Bern and the Swiss Alps, Even the Eiger, Monch and Jungfrau are visible from here on a clear day.
 The tower also has the largest bell in Switzerland, weighing about 10.5 tonnes, and ringing two times a day at noon and 6pm.

 The adjacent Münsterplatz, a pretty cobbled square, is very well known for hosting annually the Christmas market and is home to the Moses Fountain (1545).